 - Corn cob bedding (can produce mold when damp which in turn can produce deadly aflatoxins)

 A gliders favorite toy will always be their wheel.
 It provides exercise for them as well as the joy it gives them, but there are a lot of wheels out there are that not safe for them.
-Any wheel that is sold in the pet store, is not safe for them.
-None of the Silent Spinners, Metal wheels, or hamster balls are suitable for sugar gliders.
-The #1 marketed wheel for sugar gliders is the Wodent Wheel and it is NOT safe for them.
-Wodent Wheel has caused many gliders tail injuries, it also does not allow them to jump to run.
+Almost are all wheels sold in the pet stores are not safe for them.
+None of the Wodent Wheel, Silent Spinners, metal wheels, or hamster balls are suitable for sugar gliders.
+The #1 marketed wheel for sugar gliders is the Wodent Wheel and it is the most dangerous for them.
+Wodent Wheels have a cross bar through the middle that has caused numerous tail injuries and even death because the gliders patagium can get caught in the cross bar.
 A lot of people will remove the stand from the Wodent Wheel, lay it flat, and fill it with pom poms for the gliders to play in.
 It's really the only good use for a Wodent Wheel.
 There are several safe wheels out there that have been made just for sugar gliders.
 Below I will include links to where you can purchase safe wheels.

 Fast Track: http://www.spinzoneglobal.com/Products-that-SPIN_c_14.html